List of ecoregions affected by woody plant encroachment: Cameroon

 In Cameroon, among the regions affected by bush encroachment is Adamawa Region, near the Nigerian border.
 It has been labelled "pastoral thickets" due to the suspected relation to livestock grazing pressure.
 Among the areas affected, is the Mbam Djerem National Park.

 Central African Republic

 In the 1960s pastoral land in the Central African Republic was mapped and bush encroachment attributed to livestock pressure as well as reduced fire intensity.

 Southern African Savanna

+Angola

+Between 1990 and 2020, open grassy vegetation declined by 62% in the Angolan miombo woodlands, and around 34% experienced significant woody encroachment.

 Namibia

-Bush encroachment is estimated to affect up to 45 million hectares of savanna in Namibia.
+Woody plant encroachment, locally called bush encroachment, is estimated to affect more than 45 million hectares of savanna and woodland in Namibia.
 As a result, agricultural productivity in Namibia has declined by two-thirds throughout the past decades.
 The phenomenon affects both commercial and communal farming in Namibia, mostly the central, eastern and north-eastern regions.
+Woody encroachment is more prevalent under intense grazing by cattle compared to intense grazing by wild herbivores.
 Also in national parks that feature a mixed land use of cattle herding and wildlife, bush encroachment has been observed.
 In the Bwabwata National Park, a long-term data analysis for the period 1996-2019 has revealed biodiversity losses due to woody encroachment.
 Common encroacher species include Dichrostachys cinerea, which is most dominant in areas with higher precipitation.
+As a result of woody encroachment, Namibia has the highest share of trees outside classifieds forests among all African countries.
+The probability of continued woody encroachment increases due to climate change.